dataform-co/dataform/content/docs/warehouses-supported/snowflake.md

 ## Querying different databases

-You can both read from and publish to two separate snowflake databases within a single Dataform project.
+You can read from and publish to an unlimited number of snowflake databases within a single Dataform project.
 For example, you may have a database called `RAW_SOURCE` that contains raw data loaded in your warehouse and a database called `ANALYTICS` in which you create data tables you use for analytics and reporting.

 You can define a default database in your `dataform.json` file.